Investing in Mexico the smart way

-These types of neighborhood are good for lower and middle class Mexicans to enter the property ladder.
+These types of neighborhoods are good for lower- and middle-class Mexicans to enter the property ladder.
 These neighborhoods also can appeal to some foreigners on a budget, especially those with children.
 These types of properties normally hold value, but also appreciate more slowly because the similarity of the hundreds of same units in a community.
 Your property value is more connected to the entire area since you basically have one of a hundred of the same houses.

 Five things that appreciation depends on for fraccionamientos